vygr-1/anduril2/README--A2-121.md

 This is a secondary README file, contains info on the mods of this specific branch.

-I'm still learning/playing with this Git, GitHub Desktop, puppygit, GitHub thingy ...
+I'm still learning this Git, GitHub Desktop, puppygit, GitHub thingy ...

 .
 .